 - Design and draft content for William T. Young Library's digital signage to better engage visitors.

 - Attend, work and take pictures for various events geared toward promoting the libraries.

 This role is for innovative students who are imaginative, dedicated and willing to learn.
 Internships span the academic year and may begin as early as May.
 Some assignments will be project-focused, so weekly hours may vary based on deadlines and upcoming events.
 However, total biweekly hours will not exceed 40.

 HOW TO APPLY

-Applications for Marketing and Graphic Design Internships are accepted each year in the spring.
-Applications will be made available through the University of Kentucky online employment portal, where students will be asked to:
+Applications for Marketing and Graphic Design Internships are accepted each spring.
+Applications will be available through the University of Kentucky online employment portal, where students will be asked to: